Skip to main content

 For many people, yes, because controller usability changes how often you use the desk as intended.
 In Consumer Reports' test of 6 standing desks, all but the Ikea Bekant had a memory feature, and it also noted that some controllers were much simpler to use than others.
 If you switch positions often or share the desk, saved heights are worth verifying on the official control panel description, not just in photos.

 Check minimum height first and do not guess from marketing images.
 Consumer Reports says options are limited if you are under 5 feet, 3 inches tall, so this is one of the few fit questions that can knock a desk out early.
-Add current fit cutoff after verification, then compare every finalist against that same cutoff using the live spec sheet.
+Compare every finalist against its live minimum-height spec before you keep it on the shortlist.

 Use them as supporting evidence, not as your main reason to buy.
 If a seller names a standard, ask for the documented standard, a linked test reference, or a consistent product page statement you can save.
 If the claim is broad but the proof is missing, keep your decision anchored to what you can verify now: fit, stability clues, controller details, policy terms, and checkout total.